MicrosoftDocs/edge-developer/microsoft-edge/f12-devtools-guide/debugger.md

 ## When do you need the Debugger tool?
 The **Debugger tool** helps you figure out why pieces of your code are:

-  - not running as expected.
+  - Not running as expected.
-  - not running when expected.
+  - Not running when expected.
-  - running when they shouldn't.
+  - Running when they shouldn't.

 The **Debugger tool** pauses code mid-execution, lets you back up and repeat blocks of code, and lets you inspect your code from different angles to see:

-  - how the JavaScript engine got there.
+  - How the JavaScript engine got there.
-  - what the values of certain variables are mid-execution.
+  - What the values of certain variables are mid-execution.
-  - how things are changing, step-by-step.
+  - How things are changing, step-by-step.

 ## Starting the Debugger tool
 Load the problematic webpage in Microsoft Edge and open F12 developer tools by pressing the **F12** key or selecting the **F12 developer tools** option from the **More Actions** menu.
 Click the **Debugger** menu item or press CTRL + 3 to open the tool.